Sourcloudii/se_project_express/README.md

 # WTWR (What to Wear?): Back End
 The back-end project is focused on creating a server for the WTWR application.
 For authenticating what a user attempts to send to a database.
-Using MongoDB, Express, and Mongoose we are able to create data, store data and delete data.
+Using MongoDB, Express, Validator and Mongoose we are able to create data, validate data, store data and delete data.

 ## Running the Project